LABI Logo Get Involved

 Civil Justice Reform.

 Louisiana’s liability exposure is a major concern to individuals, government, professionals and businesses, both large and small.
 We know for Louisiana’s economy to improve, it is necessary that its civil justice system improves.
-We will defend the meaningful reform made in 2020 and continue to fight to further improve Louisiana’s judicial system.
+We will defend the meaningful reforms made in 2020 and 2024 and continue to fight to further improve Louisiana’s judicial system.

 Major Issues.